Onga, Fukuoka

 Onga (遠賀町, Onga-chō) is a town located in Onga District, Fukuoka Prefecture, Japan.
 As of 29 February 2024, the town had an estimated population of 18,970 in 8712 households, and a population density of 860 persons per km^{2}.
 The total area of the town is 11.01 km2.

 Geography

 Onga is located in north-central Fukuoka Prefecture, approximately halfway between Kitakyūshū City and Fukuoka City.
-The Onga River flows through the eastern edge of the tow.
+The Onga River flows through the eastern edge of the town.